Graduate Student Association

 You need to reconcile your p-card every month for which there is a transaction.
 Failure to do so will result in a freezing of your account.

-If you need to spend money with your p-card, make sure enough funds are loaded onto the card.
+To spend money with your p-card, make sure enough funds are loaded onto the card.
 If you need more, apply for a p-card increase